 Just like Little Red Book, WeChat has distinguished itself by the community development of its application.
 The application holds more than 850 million active users and is considered the leader of social commerce in China.

-Partner with influencers to foster interactions and gain reputation
+Partner with influencers to foster interactions and gain a reputation

 In the luxury market, Key Opinion Leaders or influencers play an important role in brand strategies.
-Indeed, become a real marketing tool for these public figures to promote, argue, influence and represent various brands in their communities of followers.
+Indeed, becoming a real marketing tool for these public figures to promote, argue, influence, and represent various brands in their communities of followers.

 It is clear that the Chinese consumer is increasingly suspicious.
 Luxury does not escape this rule, especially since the market is often synonymous with counterfeiting.
 KOLs allow brands to indirectly create a close relationship with their customers.

 Over time, the KOLs have become true prescribers and a trendsetter for millions of people.
-These influencers share their content, recommendations, reviews mainly via the digital channel using social media like WeChat or Weibo, online videos with Youku or by writing content on different blogs.
+These influencers share their content, recommendations, and reviews mainly via digital channel using social media like WeChat or Weibo, online videos with Youku, or by writing content on different blogs.

-Take the example of the platform Taobao Ifashion, section of the very famous E-commerce platform in China.
-This section promotes “fashion lifestyle” with a rather young and urban target.
-In May 2017, the platform partnered with the KOL, called Thefair2, an account publishing very good editorial content on various topics like beauty, lifestyle, fashion, society etc.
+Take the example of the platform Taobao Fashion, a section of the very famous E-commerce platform in China.
+This section promotes a “fashion lifestyle” with a rather young and urban target.
+In May 2017, the platform partnered with the KOL, called Thefair2, an account publishing very good editorial content on various topics like beauty, lifestyle, fashion, society, etc.

-Social trade in China is booming, it is necessary to understand the importance of positioning on such platforms to successfully develop in China.
+Social commerce in China is booming, it is necessary to understand the importance of positioning on such platforms to successfully develop in China.

-We are committed to help foreign companies get to know and develop their business in China.
-In that goal, our agency has specialized in digital marketing in China in order to develop the digital communication strategies of various foreign actors.
+We are committed to helping foreign Brands get to know and develop their business in China.
+In that goal, our agency has specialized in digital marketing in China in order to develop the right digital communication strategies.

-Do not hesitate to consult our case studies and to contact one of our experts for more information about our services.
+Do not hesitate to consult our case studies and contact one of our experts for more information about our services